BECOMING A GUEST

 Joe and Donna Burk from Texas needed lodging for one week in association with going to the Wills Eye Institute

 Rockeisha Barnett of Jamaica needed lodging for 6 months to undergo surgery and rehab at the Shriners Hospital

 Elizabeth and Chris Sebero from Alabama needed lodging for 2 months so there baby could be born at the Children’s Hospital of Philadelphia

 Help when medical bills were piling up!

 I found out that at 36 weeks I would need to be close by the hospital.

 Frequently Asked Questions

 FAQs for Guests

-How does Hosts for Hospitals' service differ from others?
+How does the HOSTS for HOSPITALS’s lodging service differ from other hospital-related lodging?